Click here for MPS-Minimum Presentation Standards

 Punctual, intelligent and experienced he (or she) is depicted here, 15 mins early at the appointed place, raring to go.

-He proudly wears the 100% cotton, black Show Support Polo Shirt which is mandatory on all call outs.
+He proudly wears the 100% cotton, black Show Support Polo Shirt which is mandatory for all call outs.

 On his waist is the famous Show Support Waist Pack, worn at all times, brimming with tools (two shifting spanners and a multitool, screwdrivers, connectors etc) to ensure that he is well equipped with the means to effectively complete the tasks allotted to him.